BushraM/StudentServiceRequest-WebApp/README.md

 # StudentServiceRequest-WebApp

-Asp.net web application which will enable program coordinators to efficiently manage requests from students
+Asp.net web application which enables program coordinators to efficiently manage requests from students

 A new service request can be created by the coordinator, or by the student.
 A coordinator will be able to work with a list of requests, and then select a request for processing.
 After the request has been resolved,